 The Ciudad Perdida (Lost City) is one of the most challenging and rewarding treks we’ve ever been on.
 And if you’re anything like us, you’ll have a lot of questions when it comes to planning your jungle trekking adventure.

 There are many things to think about in terms of which company to go with, what to pack, where you’ll sleep, how difficult the trail is and what you can expect from this 4 – 5 day journey.

 Note: No portion of our trip to the Ciudad Perdida in Colombia was sponsored.
 We paid for our own way and want to share our experience, tips and advice with you 🙂

 This is a hike for those with an adventurous spirit.
-Ask yourself these questions before embarking on the Lost City Trek:
+Ask yourself these questions before embarking on the Ciudad Perdida (Lost City) Trek:

 - Am I capable of hiking 14 kilometers in a day?

 - Can my body handle steep ascents and descents (ie: bad knees or back)?

 - Do I mind sleeping in basic conditions out in the jungle?